Ovulation Q&A with Dr. Don Aptekar, M.D., FACOG

 Women can ovulate anywhere between day 8 and day 20 in their cycle and this day can change each month.
 Apps are a guess when you ovulate based on averages.
 They are not a true measure of your ovulation.

-We are working on a vaginal sensor to provide women with the most accurate and effortless method to predict ovulation.
-Click here to learn more.
+We are working on a vaginal sensor that captures your continuous core temperature Click here to learn more.

 Q: What if I am ovulating every month and still not pregnant?